pschaus/linfo2266/website/source/mdd/index.rst

 Solver implementation
 ---------------------------

-To get started with your implementation of the `SequentualSolver` we advise you to go read the pseudo-code given in the slides and then to give a look at the parallel version which is implemented for you (`ParallelSolver`).
+To get started with you must complete the implementation of the `SequentialSolver`.
+We we advise you to read first carefully the pseudo-code given in the slides and then to give a look at the parallel version which is implemented for you (`ParallelSolver`).

 Once you are done with the implementation of your sequential solver, you will be able to validate it against the tests in `TestSequentialSolver`.